-If we have the same objectives, why do agencies need to consider the specific circumstances which dictate their operations?
-Therefore the theme remains: “same objectives, different tactics.”
-How does this theme affect the “go” or “no go” (offensive, interior vs. defensive, exterior firefighting) decision making process?
-To answer this question, we must analyze the Fire Service Risk Based Management model.
+If we have the same objectives, why do agencies need to consider the specific circumstances that dictate their operations?
+Therefore, the theme remains “same objectives, different tactics.”
+How does this theme affect the “go” or “no go” (offensive, interior vs. defensive, exterior firefighting) decision-making process?
+To answer this question, we must analyze the Fire Service Risk-Based Management model.

 Fire Service Risk-Based Management